cgkineo/adapt-devtools/README.md

 adapt-cheat
 ================

 kcheat extension

 type kcheatfail to fail
 type kcheatpass to pass
+type kcheathalf to halfpass